-Once the rub is applied, put the meat into the cooker immediately.
+Once the rub is applied, put the meat into the cooker immediately or refrigerate overnight.

 Smoke The Brisket

-Close all three bottom vents.
+Set the 3 bottom vents to 100% open.
 Open the top vent fully and leave it that way throughout the entire cook.

 Place the brisket fat-side down on the top grate.
 The fat layer will help shield the brisket from the heat radiating up from the bottom of the cooker.
 This photo shows the cured and seasoned brisket going into the WSM.

-Place three medium-sized chunks of dry pecan wood on the hot coals through the access door.
+Place two fist-sized chunks of dry pecan wood on the hot coals through the access door.
 Go light on the amount of smoke wood—you want to impart a moderate smokiness that will compliment, not overwhelm, the flavor of the pastrami.